-- Items anywhere in the world produced or manufactured in the United States; - Items in or exported from the United States, regardless of where they were manufactured; - Items manufactured outside the United States that include certain percentages (de minimis) of controlled US-origin content; and, in certain cases, - Items manufactured outside the United States (i.e., foreign-produced items) that are the direct product of certain controlled US technology or software, or by a plant or a major component of a plant that is itself a direct product of such technology or software.
+- Items anywhere in the world produced or manufactured in the United States: - Items in or exported from the United States, regardless of where they were manufactured: - Items manufactured outside the United States that include certain percentages (de minimis) of controlled US-origin content; and, in certain cases. - Items manufactured outside the United States (i.e., foreign-produced items) that are the direct product of certain controlled US technology or software, or by a plant or a major component of a plant that is itself a direct product of such technology or software.

-The new export controls on Russia and Belarus include special rules for de minimis and foreign-produced items.
 Accordingly, even wholly non-US entities intending to reexport items subject to the EAR to Russia and Belarus may be captured by the new restrictions.